benedikt-hosp/ZERO/README.md

 {
 	public GazeWriter(...)
 	{
-		// Register a method "MyEvent_handlerMethod" to listen to the event "MyEvent"
+		// Register a method "TrialEndedEvent_handlerMethod" to listen to the event "TrialEndedEvent"
 		// raised by the Class "ExperimentController".
-		ExperimentController.MyEvent += MyEvent_handlerMethod;
+		ExperimentController.TrialEndedEvent += TrialEndedEvent_handlerMethod;
 	}
 }
 ```
 4. Create the handler method

 ```